aleksey925/pydantic-vault/README.md

 With `pydantic_settings.BaseSettings` class, you can easily "create a clearly-defined, type-hinted application configuration class" that gets its configuration from environment variables.
-It will work the same when developing locally (where you probably login with the Vault CLI and your own user account) and when deploying in production (using a Vault Approle, Kubernetes or JWT/OIDC authentication for example).
+It will work the same when developing locally and when deploying in production.

 You can create a normal `BaseSettings` class, and define the `settings_customise_sources()` method to load secrets from your Vault instance using the `VaultSettingsSource` class: